joelreyesheroku/pgweb/README.md

 # PGWeb for Heroku Private Spaces Postgres

 Web-based PostgreSQL database browser written in Go...but modified to deploy Heroku Postgres within Heroku Private Spaces.
 I recommend you implement proper authentication to this app...don't just use the current method of a CONFIG_VAR for auth.
-Feel free to use (https://elements.heroku.com/addons/auth0)Auth0 and configure it to authorize only Heroku-SSO users within your Enterprise Org (PGWeb auth = Auth0 which = Heroku SSO which uses SAML-based)
+Feel free to use (https://elements.heroku.com/addons/auth0 "Heroku's Auth0 Add-On") and configure it to authorize only Heroku-SSO users within your Enterprise Org (PGWeb auth = Auth0 which = Heroku SSO which uses SAML-based)

 ## Overview